 2011 ~16,000 to 29,000 deaths / magnitude 9.0

-The super severe earthquake that occurred on March 11, 2011.
-It triggered a tsunami of up to 40 meters high and 10 km, causing the death of more than 16,000 people.
-In addition to causing a level 7 alert at the Fukushima plants, spreading radiation worldwide.
-The ongoing health impact of the disaster is still not well understood.
+The extremely powerful earthquake of March 11, 2011, triggered a tsunami that reached up to 40 meters high and caused the deaths of more than 16,000 people.
+It also led to a severe nuclear disaster at the Fukushima Daiichi plant.
+The health and environmental effects are still not fully understood.

 The Meiji-Sanriku Earthquake